 It’s perfectly normal to question your own writing abilities and to worry that you’re not up to the job.
-In fact, it’s very healthy.
-After all, believing you’re God’s gift to your chosen field leaves you vulnerable to criticism and rejection.
 But when those questioning voices shout too loudly, pessimism and procrastination can take hold.
-But there is a way to quieten your inner writing critic and manage the anxieties you have – and that’s to postpone them for a specific time.
+There is a way to quieten your inner writing critic and manage the anxieties you have – and that’s to postpone them for a specific time.

 Manage your inner writing critic